meetecho/juturna/docs/_sources/concepts/custom_nodes.rst.txt

            # here
            ...

+       def set_on_config(self, property: str, value: Any):
+           # update a node property while the node is in execution
+           ...

        def warmup(self):
            # perform warmup operations
            # if this is a source node, you can invoke the set_source function
            # here
            ...

        def start(self):
            # perform operations required when node starts
            # if this method is implemented here, remember to call the parent
            # start() method
            ...
            super().start()

        def stop(self):
            # perform operations required when node stops
            # if this method is implemented here, remember to call the parent
            # stop() method
            ...
            super().stop()

        def destroy(self):
            # perform cleanup operations for the node, if needed
            ...

        def update(self, message: Message):
            # receive data from the source node, process them, and generate